 In our numerical example, λ = 1 cm, so

-In mechanics, the definition of work is ambiguous.
-All versions have something to do with force times distance.
+In mechanics, all notions of “work” have something to do with force times distance.

 | F · ds (6) |

-In particular, suppose I am pushing a car up a ramp at a steady rate.
+For example: suppose I am pushing a car up a ramp at a steady rate.
 I am pushing forward on the car, while other forces (notably a component of the gravitational force) are pushing backwards.
-It certainly feels to me like I am doing work on the car, and according to the local definition that’s true.
-Energy is crossing the boundary from me to the car.
+It certainly feels to me like I am doing work.
+Indeed I am doing work, in the sense that energy is crossing the boundary from me into the car, via the part of the car I am pushing on.
+This energy flows through the car without accumulating in the car.
+That is, as quickly as the energy flows into the car (from me) it flows out again (into the gravitational field).
+If we consider the car as a whole, the work is zero in this situation, but if we divide the boundary into parts, there can be nonzero work on this-or-that part.

 For each lengthscale λ, we can establish a work[λ]/KE[λ] theorem.
 Specifically, for each cell, we define work using equation 6, and the total work[λ] is just the sum over cells in the obvious way.
 As we shall see in section 7, the theorem states